Ritesh778/Quora-text-classification/README.md

 # Quora-text-classification
-This is project is based on the text classification using NLP.It includes the methods like: <br>
+This is project is based on the text classification using NLP.
+# Text Classification with bag of words
+    Outline:
+       -Download and explore the data
--Applying text preprocessing techniques<br>
+       -Apply text preprocessing techniques
--Implement the bag of words model<br>
+       -Implement the bag of words model
--Train ML models for text classification<br>
+       -Train ML models for text classification
+       -Make predictions and submit to Kaggle

 Download the Dataset from :- https://www.kaggle.com/competitions/quora-insincere-questions-classification